enonic/lib-react4xp/README.md

 What happens when the browser runs the component and dependency scripts?
 One of the dependency urls we got from `getAllUrls` from will be the React4xp client wrapper (at `/_/service/<app.name>/react4xp-client`).
 When this is run, the wrapper is exposed to the browser as `CLIENT` in a global object `React4xp`.

-The component script is also downloaded and run, and adds the React component `SimpleGreeter` to the same `React4xp` object:
+The component script is also downloaded and run, and adds the React component `SimpleGreeter` to the same `React4xp` object - as `React4xp.SimpleGreeter`:

 ```jsx harmony
 // src/main/react4xp/_components/SimpleGreeter.jsx: